sayef/sayef.github.io/about/index.md

 A surveillance application system for recognizing intruders in corporate office premises.
 The deep learning framework PyTorch has been used with transfer learning from open-source trained models.

-Python ONNX Flask PyTorch Deep Learning
+Language & Tools: Python, ONNX, Flask, PyTorch, Deep Learning

 ### EmoCam